craignicholson/civilfiling_client/README.md

 Attorney Bar ID :	888888005
 Firm Name :	CIVIL BULK FILING TEST3

-Code: ECCV200 Description: Branch Id cannot be null or empty There is no branch in the schema?

-Firm id = 9735384700
-Atty id = 288551973

 Please use the following for attorney, firm and branch id.
 Attached is the updated documentation.
 Branch id is a required field and it can be in the attributes list under BulkFilingpacket

-Testing Account
+### Testing Account
 Firm Id - F88888003
 Attorney ID – 888888005
 Branch Id – 0001
 Account number for fee processing - 143055

-WebService User - F00000495
+Branch Id and Account Number are required for processing.
+See the eCourts specification for more information about the required elements.

+Web Service Credentials
+username: 888888005
-password - P@ssword
+password: P@ssword

-Tests
-C:\> cd "C:\Users\Craig Nicholson\Documents\Visual Studio 2015\Projects\CivilFilingClient\CivilFilingClient\bin\Debug\"
-C:\...Debug> CivilFilingClient.exe "888888005" "P@ssword" "https://dptng.njcourts.gov:2045/civilFilingWS_t" "C:\Users\Craig Nicholson\Documents\Visual Studio 2015\Projects\CivilFilingClient\CivilFilingClient\TestFiles\TestCorp2Corp_MissingBranchID.xml"

-CivilFilingClient.exe "888888005" "P@ssword" "https://dptng.njcourts.gov:2045/civilFilingWS_t" "C:\Users\Craig Nicholson\Documents\Visual Studio 2015\Projects\CivilFilingClient\CivilFilingClient\TestFiles\TestIndivid2Individ.xml"